BrockDSL/Automating-tasks-with-GitHub-Actions/README.md

 [GitHub Actions Official Documentation](https://docs.github.com/en/actions): The official GitHub Actions documentation covering every aspect of what can be done along with descriptions of all of the terminology.

 ----
+## Workshop Tasks

+1. In your repository, open the “Actions” tab and if you aren’t already on the new workflow page, click the “New workflow” button
+2. Browse the pre-built workflows to see what is available and then click “Configure” on the workflow called “Simple workflow”
+3. Explore the workflow editor, making sure to take a quick look at the “Documentation” tab
+4. Change the name of the workflow
+5. Change the name of the job from “build” to something different, keeping in mind that the only special characters you can use are dashes and underscores (no spaces!)
+6. Change one of the steps in the job.
+This can be as simple as altering the words printed by the “echo” command or as complex as you like!
+7. Click the “Start commit” button, fill out the commit message, and commit your workflow
+8. Go to the “Actions” tab and see your workflow in action!
+Depending on how quick you are it may already be done running, but you can still look at the processes it took
+9. Once you have done all that, type “WORKFLOW ACTIVATED!!!” in the chat to let me know you are ready to move on

 ## Next Steps

 After completing this workshop, the recommended next steps are: